StoryCloud/code-style-guides/javascript-style-guide.md

 ## Simplicity

 It's possible to do lots of things on one line.
-But that can make your code confusing.
+But that can make your code complex and confusing.
 You should try to do just one thing per line.

 Do: